Starburst Enterprise cluster basics #

 - Access from the all cluster nodes to any queried data sources

-Starburst has an array of powerful, comprehensive security features to ensure that your data governance and security are top-notch.
+SEP has an array of powerful, comprehensive security features to ensure that your data governance and security are top-notch.
 We strongly suggest you begin by watching the training video below.
 After that, our extensive security documentation will help you get started securing your data with SEP.

 Configuration basics #